-- \ Regarding requirement 3.1, this document defines two Location Data Types as described in Section 5.3. - \ With the support of civic and geospatial location information support requirement 3.2 is fulfilled. - \ Regarding requirement 3.3, the geospatial location information as defined in this document only refers to absolute coordinates.
-However, the granularity of the location information can be reduced with the help of the AltRes, LoRes, LaRes fields described in the Location-Information attribute (see Section 10.3). - \ Regarding requirement 3.4, further Location Data Types can be added via new coordinate reference systems (CRSs) (see Datum field in the Location-Information attribute of Section 5.3), extensions to existing fields (e.g., new location types as shown in $\frac{\text{Section }7}{\text{Section }7}$ ) or via additional attributes.
+- Regarding requirement 3.1, this document reuses civic and geospatial location information as described in Section 5.4 and in Section 5.3. - With the support of civic and geospatial location information support requirement 3.2 is fulfilled. - Regarding requirement 3.3, the geospatial location information as defined in this document only refers to absolute coordinates.
+However, the granularity of the location information can be reduced with the help of the AltRes, LoRes, LaRes fields described in the Location-Information attribute (see Section 5.2). - Regarding requirement 3.4, further Location Data Types can be added via new coordinate reference systems (CRSs) (see Datum field in the Location-Information attribute of Section 5.4), extensions to existing fields or via additional attributes.

-Section 7.2 of [11] details the requirements of a "Using Protocol".
+Section 7.2 of [10] details the requirements of a "Using Protocol".
 These requirements are listed below:

 - Req.
 4.: The using protocol has to obey the privacy and security instructions coded in the Location Object and in the corresponding Rules regarding the transmission and storage of the LO.
 This document requires, that RADIUS entities sending or receiving location MUST obey such instructions. - Req.
 5.: The using protocol will typically facilitate that the keys associated with the credentials are transported to the respective parties, that is, key establishment is the responsibility of the using protocol.
-Section 15 specifies how security mechanisms are used in RADIUS and how they can be reused to provide security protection for the Location Object.
-Additionally, the privacy considerations (see Section 14) are also relevant for this requirement. - Req.
-6. (Single Message Transfer): In particular, for tracking of small target devices, the design should allow a single message/packet transmission of location as a complete transaction.
-The encoding of the Location Object is specifically tailored towards the inclusion into a single message that even respects the (Path) MTU size.
-The concept of a transaction is not immediately applicable to RADIUS.

-Section 7.3 of [11] details the requirements of a "Rule based Location Data Transfer".
-These requirements are listed below:
+Section 10 specifies how security mechanisms are used in RADIUS and how they can be reused to provide security protection for the Location Object.
+Additionally, the privacy considerations (see Section 9) are also relevant for this requirement. - Req.
+6. (Single Message Transfer): In particular, for tracking of small target devices, the design should allow a single message/ packet transmission of location as a complete transaction. encoding of the Location Object is specifically tailored towards the inclusion into a single message that even respects the (Path) MTU size.
+The concept of a transaction is not immediately applicable to RADIUS. - Section 7.3 of [10] details the requirements of a "Rule based Location Data Transfer".
+These requirements are listed below: - Req.

-Req.
 7. (LS Rules): With the scenario shown in Figure 16 the decision of a Location Server to provide a Location Recipient access to location information is based on Rule Maker-defined Privacy Rules which are stored at the home network or are accessible for the home network.
-With regard to the scenario shown in Figure 17 the Rule Maker-defined Privacy Rules are sent from the home network to the visited network as part of the Policy-Information attribute (see Section 10.4, Section 10.5 and Section 14 for more details).
+With regard to the scenario shown in Figure 17 the Rule Maker-defined Privacy Rules are sent from the home network to the visited network as part of the Policy-Information attribute (see Section 5.5, Section 5.6 and Section 9 for more details).